MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Create intentional segmentation in your application monitoring design.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.
 >
-> * **Enable identity and acecss management (IAM).** Use [managed identities](/entra/identity/managed-identities-azure-resources/overview) and [Microsoft Entra ID](/azure/azure-monitor/app/azure-ad-authentication?tabs=net) to ensure only authorized users can access your resources.
-This also eliminates the need for credentials management, as [Azure manages, rotates, and protects these credentials](/entra/architecture/service-accounts-managed-identities).
->
 > * **Use [Azure Monitor customer-managed key](/azure/azure-monitor/logs/customer-managed-keys?tabs=portal).** By default, data in Azure Monitor is encrypted with Microsoft-managed keys.
 You can use your own encryption key to protect the data and saved queries in your workspaces.
 Customer-managed keys in Azure Monitor give you greater flexibility to manage access controls to stored data.
 >
-> * **Control network traffic.** Consider using [Azure Private Link](/azure/azure-monitor/logs/private-link-security) to access Azure services over a private endpoint, effectively isolating your traffic from the public internet.
+> * **Control network traffic.** Consider private connectivity for accessing Azure services, effectively isolating your traffic from the public internet.
 Data flows for private networking include both data ingestion and query operations, each targeting distinct endpoints.
 These endpoints can be managed independently, allowing you to configure private ingestion while maintaining public query access, or vice versa.
 By doing so, you can apply defense-in-depth principles by creating localized network controls at all available network boundaries.
 >
 > * **Enhance data protection by securing storage systems and limiting access.** Visit the [Log Analytics service guide](azure-log-analytics.md#design-checklist-for-security) to learn about securing the data you're collecting.